NVIDIA/NeMo-Skills/docs/basics/code-packaging.md

     ```bash
     export NEMO_SKILLS_DISABLE_UNCOMMITTED_CHANGES_CHECK=1
     ```
+    In all cases, uncommitted code will not be used.

 Finally, it's important to keep in mind that whenever you submit a new experiment, NeMo-Run will create a copy of your